BaseMax/SplitLinkedListC/README.md

 # Split Linked-List C

-This is a simple implementation of a linked-list in C with a few of helper functions for merging two or three linked-lists, spliting a linkedlist to two or three parts, and sorting a linked-list (recursive and non-recursive)
+This is a simple implementation of a linked-list in C with a few of helper functions for merging two or three linked-lists, splitting a linked list to two or three parts, and sorting a linked-list (recursive and non-recursive)

 There are a lot of functions in this project.
 You can use them in your project: